-When organizations want to increase efficiency and run a lean company, many turn to value stream mapping.
+When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 Value stream mapping is a proven Lean Six Sigma technique that provides high-value information and a bird’s eye view of different factors within an operation.
 It optimizes processes by focusing on the actions, timeframe and people involved.

-You might be familiar with a process map, but a value stream map can provide a much broader view of your processes.
-It is especially useful during an ERP implementation or digital transformation.
+You might be familiar with a process map, but a value stream map can provide a much broader view of your process flows.
+It is especially useful during an ERP project or digital transformation.
 Why?
 Well, according to our 2019 ERP Report, the top reason for ERP project budget overruns was scope expansion.
 In our experience, a major cause of scope expansion is a failure to define business processes before ERP selection.

 2019 ERP Report